chinapedia/wikipedia.abstract.en/Page/Political_spectrum.md

 Inglehart: traditionalist–secular and self expressionist–survivalist

-Inglehart_Values_Map.svg–Welzel cultural map of the world based on the World Values Survey|alt=]] In its 4 January 2003 issue, _The Economist_ discussed a chart,[55] proposed by Ronald Inglehart and supported by the World Values Survey (associated with the University of Michigan), to plot cultural ideology onto two dimensions.
+–Welzel cultural map of the world based on the World Values Survey|alt=]] In its 4 January 2003 issue, _The Economist_ discussed a chart,[55] proposed by Ronald Inglehart and supported by the World Values Survey (associated with the University of Michigan), to plot cultural ideology onto two dimensions.
 On the y-axis it covered issues of tradition and religion, like patriotism, abortion, euthanasia and the importance of obeying the law and authority figures.
 At the bottom of the chart is the traditionalist position on issues like these (with loyalty to country and family and respect for life considered important), while at the top is the secular position.
 The x-axis deals with self-expression, issues like everyday conduct and dress, acceptance of diversity (including foreigners) and innovation, and attitudes towards people with specific controversial lifestyles such as vegetarianism, as well as willingness to engage in political activism.
 At the right of the chart is the open self-expressionist position, while at the left is its opposite position, which Inglehart calls survivalist.
 This chart not only has the power to map the values of individuals, but also to compare the values of people in different countries.
 Placed on this chart, European Union countries in continental Europe come out on the top right, Anglophone countries on the middle right, Latin American countries on the bottom right, African, Middle Eastern and South Asian countries on the bottom left and ex-Communist countries on the top left.

 Pournelle: liberty–control, irrationalism–rationalism